Boe Memorial Chapel and the Student Congregation History

 In the spring of 1989, under the leadership of Pastor Benson, the congregation voted to become a Reconciling in Christ congregation by accepting an “Affirmation of Welcome” which publicly affirms gay and lesbian people as children of God and invites all people to participate fully in the life of the student congregation.

-In 1997, the St. Olaf College Student Congregation called its first Associate College Pastor, Rev. Jennifer Koenig ’87.
+In 1997, the St. Olaf College Student Congregation called Associate College Pastor, Rev. Jennifer Koenig ’87.
 Pastor Koenig served the campus community until 2013.

 One of the many memorable events during Pastors Benson and Koenig’s ministry at St. Olaf occurred in the early morning hours on Sunday, September 4, 2005, when Boe Memorial Chapel was struck by lightning.
 The bolt caused structural damage and silenced the organ.
 The opening service for the academic year was held a few hours later with cheery voices and piano accompaniment.